Problem contributed by @asdf

 Part 3: Server Affinity

 Extend routing to support affinity-based fallback.
-When looking up a chat, instead of always returning the primary ring server, scan up to k servers clockwise (including the primary) and prefer servers that have previously handled this chat.
+When looking up a chat, instead of always returning the primary ring server, scan up to k distinct physical servers clockwise (including the primary) and prefer servers that have previously handled this chat.

 record_affinity(server_id, chat_id)